jimm/pmtest/README.md

 A Clojure library that uses the Java PortMidi library.

+See also https://github.com/Chouser/clojure-jna which would let me bypass the JPortMidiApi class completely.

 ## Usage

 FIXME

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Jim Menard

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT license.